 We show a reduction that starts with a relaxed local decoder (resp., corrector) that might query adaptively and err on valid codewords, and ends with a relaxed local decoder (resp., corrector) for the same code, that is non-adaptive and never errs or rejects on valid codewords.
-The reduction does not change the query complexity.
+The reduction adds at most one additional query.
 The new soundness error is the sum of the completeness error and soundness error of the original algorithm.
 Hence the gap between completeness and soundness stays the same.
-The error probability, which is the probability to err on any specific input (i.e, $\max(\epsilon{\text{completeness}}, \epsilon{\text{soundness}}))$ is at most doubled.
+In particular, the error probability, which is the probability to err on any specific input (i.e, $max(\epsilon{completeness}, \epsilon{soundness})$) is at most doubled.

 Theorem 1.
-Let C be a linear systematic code.
+Let C be a linear systematic2 code.

-If C has a relaxed local decoder of radius $\rho$ with completeness error $\epsilon{completeness}$ , soundness error $\epsilon{soundness}$ and query complexity q, then it has a one-sided error, non-adaptive decoder of radius $\rho$ , with soundness error $\epsilon{completeness} + \epsilon{soundness}$ and query complexity q.
+If C has a relaxed local decoder of radius ρ with completeness error $\epsilon{completeness}$, soundness error $\epsilon{soundness}$ and query complexity q, then it has a one-sided error, non-adaptive decoder of radius ρ , with soundness error $\epsilon{completeness} + \epsilon{soundness}$ and query complexity q + 1.